jumpinjackie/forge-e33-mod/design/LANDS.md

 ### Design Notes

+ - in the game, this is the home of the Gestrals.
  - A sol land for Gestral tribal decks.
 Due to their artifact nature, Gestrals are significantly easier to cast (unlike Eldrazi which require explicit coloress-pip producing lands), so where applicable, costs have increased, but this card is a bone thrown to to this deck to allow for some acceleration.

 ## Lumiere Aquafarm